star145s/ai_factory/docs/miner.md

 ## Starting the Miner

-Due to rate limiting by the Bittensor chain you may only upload a model every 20 minutes.

 You can manually upload with the following command:
 ```shell
 python upload_model.py --load_model_dir <path to model> --competition_id 0 --hf_repo_id my-username/my-project --wallet.name coldkey --wallet.hotkey hotkey